This Italian American version of Pasta e Fagioli is rustic and comforting in the best possible way! It’s perfect for chilly Autumn evenings!

 So while this version of Pasta e Fagioli might have evolved into something a bit more than a basic vegetable soup, I promise that it’s a good one!
 It’s the ultimate of comfort food.
 And now you can have “endless soup” nights in your own house!

-Did you make a pot of this Pasta e Fagioli in your house?
+Did you make a pot of this Pasta e Fagioli soup in your house?
 Leave a comment, or better yet snap a photo and tag me on Instagram (@Spicedblog).
 Enjoy!

 Pasta e Fagioli